Prottoy127/cis4400group3project7/README.md

 ## Interface

 The user is able to perform their own analysis using Tableau given our created data warehouse.
 The user connects to Tableau live to interact with our project.
+Some examples are seen in the data/Visualizations directory.